lastfm/homebrew-lastfmdesktop/README.md

-homebrew-tomahawk
+homebrew-lastfmdesktop
 =================

-Homebrew recipes for Tomahawk
+Homebrew recipes for lastfm-desktop